Internal ribosome entry site: Validity of Tests for IRES function

 Testing of sequences for potential IRES function has generally relied on the use of bicistronic reporter assays.
 In these tests, a candidate IRES segment is introduced into a plasmid between two cistrons encoding two different reporter proteins.
 A promoter upstream of the first cistron drives transcription of both cistrons in a single mRNA.
 Cells are transfected with the plasmid and assays are subsequently performed to quantitate expression of the two reporters in the cells.
 An increase in the ratio of expression of the downstream reporter relative to the upstream reporter is taken as evidence for IRES activity in the test sequence.
 However, without characterization of the mRNA species produced from such plasmids, other explanations for the increase in this ratio cannot be ruled out.
 For example, there are multiple known cases of suspected IRES elements that were later reported as having promoter function.
 Unexpected splicing activity within several reported IRES elements have also been shown to be responsible for the apparent IRES function observed in bicistronic reporter tests.
 A promoter or splice acceptor within a test sequence can result in the production of monocistronic mRNA from which the downstream cistron is translated by conventional cap-dependent, rather than IRES-mediated, initiation.
 A later study that documented a variety of unexpected aberrant mRNA species arising from reporter plasmids revealed that splice acceptor sites can mimic both IRES and promoter elements in tests employing such plasmids, further highlighting the need for caution in the interpretation of reporter assay results in the absence of careful RNA analysis.

 Applications

 IRES sequences are often used in molecular biology to co-express multiple genes under the control of the same promoter, thereby mimicking a polycistronic mRNA.
 Within the past decades, IRES sequences have been used to develop hundreds of genetically modified rodent animal models.
 The advantage of this technique is that molecular handling is improved.
-The problem about IRES is that the expression for each subsequent gene is decreased.
+The disadvantage of using an IRES is that the expression for each subsequent gene is decreased.

 Another viral element to establish polycistronic mRNA in eukaryotes are 2A-peptides.
 Here, the potential decrease in gene expression and the degree of incomplete separation of proteins is context dependent.